jazzcat/qdmr/doc/reveng/cotre/README.md

   * The CPS sends a write request to `8200ad04` (the address we just obtained) with the content `aa 06 0a 06 0a bb 00 00` which is ACKed using the XOff XOn chars.
   * Then the CPS sends another `84` command `ff 84 05 00 00 00 a5`.

 This sequence is send 20 times.
 Nothing changes in these 20 rounds.
-The same address, same content send response from the radio.
+The same address, same content send and same response from the radio.

 Then, two memory addresses are read.
 That is,
   * first `81c00268` is read and the radio returns `8201974c`.